kczulko/rules_elm/README.md

 - `sha256`: SHA-256 checksum of the tarball.
 - `strip_prefix`: Directory prefix that may be removed from the files upon extraction.
+- `patches`: List of labels of patches to apply after extraction.

 ## Examples on how to use these rules